 Sometime during the fourth round I began to feel less like a plate of Jell-O and was able to sit up.
 In the glow of the hot stones I could see that half the people had bailed at some point.
 The fourth round was the hottest of them all, the steam feeling like an actual flame against my skin.

 When it was over I crawled outside and was blown away to see that Libby had made it through all four rounds.
 British people are not world-renowned for their heat tolerance, so a big kudos to her.
-You walk around the fire and hug each person who was in the lodge with you, thanking them for their prayers.
+At the end, you walk around the fire and hug each person who was in the lodge with you, thanking them for their prayers.
 There’s an amazing bond of togetherness as you stand nearly naked in the 40 degree cold, all thrilled to no longer be breathing the steamy sweat off of Satan’s balls.

 The world was tilting and pitching around me and I had to put an arm on Aster’s shoulder to manage the walk back into the building.
 Sitting down without incident was an accomplishment, food or a shower were far beyond my capabilities at that moment.
 As I sat, my consciousness expanded out of my body behind me, like a giant hood, then gradually expanded to fill the entire room.
 From across the room I saw my body sitting slumped in the corner, badly in need of a Gatorade.

 Startlingly soon it was time to go, and I struggled to pick up my towel, which weighed approximately a hundred pounds from soaking up most of the lake I had been laying in, inside the lodge.
 I stood and looked at the folding chair I had been sitting in, which was now covered in mud.
 I swiped at it with the towel, which just made it wetter and more muddy, before I was corralled out the door.